yukun-dong/how-to/[Document]-Display-Existing-Web-App-in-Teams-(Preview-feature).md

 In CLI, use the `teamsfx new` command:

 - By default, `teamsfx new` goes into interactive mode and guides you through the process of creating a new Teams application.

-  // TODO: add snapshot

-- Or, if you prefer non-interactive mode, enter all required parameters in one command
+- Or, if you prefer non-interactive mode, enter all required parameters in one command.
     ```
     teamsfx new --interactive false --capabilities "existing-tab" --existing-tab-endpoint "https://localhost:3000" --folder "./" --app-name myAppName
     ```